 The platform is known for its flexibility and intuitive general interface, with several resources and tools available for marketers to configure their dashboards to meet current needs and needs.
 With its advanced data modeling capabilities, users can modify measurement displays.

 Despite the pros, the platform’s limitation to just three panels in the free trial is a common setback among users.
 It takes time for the platform set up and lacks customizable dates and historical data for different channels.
+Integrations are also limited on DataBox.

 Pricing for DataBox begins at $91 per month for starters, with professional pricing starting at $169 a month.